Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

     -- Written in GLSL: Shaders are coded in GLSL, a C-like language specifically for graphics programming.
     -- Compilation and Linking:
        4.1 Shaders are compiled.
-       4.2 Linked into a shader program.
+       4.2 All shaders are together linked into a shader program.
+Which will then be executed in the GPU.
+Various functionalities from various shaders are combined into a coherent pipeline, which processes graphical data.
+            Further notes: This program, overall disctates how vertices are transformed, how pixels are colored, and other graphical operations based on the combined logic of the linked shaders.
     -- Execution:
        - Run on the GPU for efficient graphics processing.
        - Vertex and fragment shaders are essential, while geometry and tessellation shaders are optional.